Thinking of adopting again?

 Adopters who were in their 40’s when first adopting may be worried that they won’t be considered for another child.
 Remember that there is no upper age limit for adopters and that, as an experienced adoptive parent, you will have much to offer that is valued by adoption agencies.

 We hope this information has helped answer some questions you may have.
 If you feel ready to approach an adoption agency you can find adoption agencies that cover your area through our agency finder.
-Alternatively call 0300 222 0022 and speak with one of our advisers who will provide you with details of adoption agencies as well as answer any other questions along the way.
+Alternatively please email firstname.lastname@example.org and we will provide you with details of adoption agencies as well as answer any other questions along the way.
 Agencies are happy to give information and answer questions even if you’re not yet sure about adoption, so do contact them if you want to find out more.